BlobRaccoon/Triangulet-bot-/README.md

 # Triangulet-bot-
-by blob_raccoon and tester Mathboy2Alt
+by blob_raccoon
+No copying no more triangulet devs :D